launchdarkly/flutter-client-sdk/packages/event_source_client/README.md

 # LaunchDarkly Event Source Client

+*This package is a **beta** version and should not be considered ready for production use while this message is visible.*

 ## Overview

 This package allows Dart developers to consume Server-Sent-Events (SSE) from a remote API.
 The SSE specification is defined here: [https://html.spec.whatwg.org/multipage/server-sent-events.html](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events)